Nanoscale Infrared Spectrometer

 Ultrafast-broadband scattering SNOM spectroscopy probing molecular vibrational information.
 Laser interferogram of Polytetrafluoroethylene (PTFE) shows coherent molecular vibration in the form of free-induction decay in time domain (top).
 The highlighted feature in sample interferogram is due to the beating of symmetric and antisymmetric mode of C-F modes in the resulting the frequency domain (bottom left).
 Monolayer sensitivity of nano-FTIR is demonstrated on a monolayer pNTP (bottom right).
 Data courtesy of Prof. Markus Raschke, University of Colorado, Boulder, US.

-• Highest performance IR SNOM spectroscopy with the most advanced nanoIR laser source available
+• High-performance IR SNOM spectroscopy with the most advanced nanoIR laser source available;

-• nano FTIR spectroscopy with integrated DFG, continuum based laser source Broadband synchrotron light source integration
+• nano FTIR spectroscopy with integrated DFG, continuum based laser source Broadband synchrotron light source integration; and

 POINTspectra Technology